Rak'a: Procedure

 After washing for prayer by performing the ritual ablution, a believer must renew their innermost intention, thus purifying their prayer for the sake of Allah.
-An intention Niyyah is not to be said verbally but rather it is made in the heart; but can also be said verbally alongside the intention in the heart.
-Example: you intended in your heart to pray 4 Units (Rakahs) for you start your prayer.
+An intention for the salah (Niyyah) is not to be pronounced verbally but rather it is made in the heart; but can also be said verbally alongside the intention in the heart.
+Example: you intended in your heart to pray four units (raka'at before you start your prayer.

-The raka'ah begins when the worshipper initiates the salah with the words "Allah is The Greatest", (Allah-hu-Akbar) this is known in Arabic as the Takbir (lit. 'the Glorification of God').
+The raka'ah begins when the worshipper initiates the salah with the words "Allah is Greater" (Allah-Hu-Akbar), this is known in Arabic as the Takbir (lit. 'the Glorification of God').
 Takbir must be said at the start of the Salah or the prayer is invalidated.
 The individual will observe the standing position while reciting the "Dua al istiftah" followed by the opening chapter of the Qur'an (Al-Fatiha) (Note: reciting the Al-Fatiha is a pillar of prayer.
 If one forgets to say the Al-Fatiha or makes a major mistake in its Tajweed, then they must redo the prayer from the start) followed by a personal selection of chosen verses or chapters which the worshippers are free to choose to recite for themselves.

-The second part of the raka'ah involves the worshipper making another Takbir then bowing to a 90 degree angle, placing their hands on their knees with their feet kept shoulder-width apart, eyes are meant to be focused in between you feet or around the area and bowing in humble submission as if awaiting God's command.
-During this position the words, "Glory be to Allah the most magnificent" are uttered silently as a form of ritual praise.
+The second part of the raka'ah involves the worshipper making another Takbir then bowing to a 90-degree angle, placing their hands on their knees with their feet kept shoulder-width apart, eyes are meant to be focused in between your feet or around the area and bowing in humble submission as if awaiting God's command.
+During this position the words, "Glory be to Allah the most Magnificent" are uttered silently as a form of ritual praise.

 The third movement of the raka'ah is to return from bowing to the standing position before, with the praise of Allah on your tongue, descending into full prostration on the ground.